peruvianidol/mikeaparicio.com/_src/pages/about.md

 I also enjoy playing video games.
 I've participated in [Extra Life](https://www.extra-life.org/), a 24-hour gaming marathon, every year since 2014 to support Lurie Children's Hospital in honor of my daughter, [Olivia](/posts/2018-08-26-four-years/).
 To date, we've raised over **$38,000** for Lurie.

-I live in Oak Park, Illinois, with my wife, three sons and two dogs.
+I live in Oak Park, Illinois, with my wife, three sons and a dog.

 <p class="ma-text-center"><a href="/contact/" class="ma-button">Get in touch</a></p>